AnnRch/Java-fundamentals_java-advanced/README.md

 # Java-fundamentals_java-advanced
-this repository contains practical tasks from java fundamentals and java advanced EPAM courses
+this repository contains some practical tasks from java fundamentals and java advanced EPAM courses